codeceptjs/codeceptjs-resemblehelper/README.md

    "helpers": {
      "ResembleHelper" : {
        "require": "codeceptjs-resemblehelper",
-       "screenshotFolder" : "./tests/output/",
        "baseFolder": "./tests/screenshots/base/",
        "diffFolder": "./tests/screenshots/diff/"
      }
    }
 }
 ```
-To use the Helper, users must provide the three parameters:
+To use the Helper, users must provide the two parameters:

-`screenshotFolder` : This will always have the same value as `output` in Codecept configuration, this is the folder where webdriverIO
-saves a screenshot when using `I.saveScreenshot` method

 `baseFolder`: This is the folder for base images, which will be used with screenshot for comparison

-`diffFolder`: This will the folder where resemble would try to store the difference image, which can be viewed later,
+`diffFolder`: This will the folder where resemble would try to store the difference image, which can be viewed later.

 Usage, these are major functions that help in visual testing